hmxlabs/aws-open-resource-broker/docs/architecture/multi-provider-design.md

 **Architecture Features:**
 - All API endpoints using CQRS buses for command/query separation
 - Consistent async/await patterns across all handlers
-- Proper separation of read and write operations
+- Appropriate separation of read and write operations
 - Optimized query handling with caching support

 ### 1. Domain Model Extensions